On a Subposet of the Tamari Lattice: Tamari Meets and Joins for Two Trees in Some Interval

-The connection between bracketing vectors and meets and joins in the Tamari lattice rests on a result of Pallo.
-The proof may be found in~\cite[Theorem 2]{pallovectors}.
-The $k$-vector defined above is Pallo's weight vector $w_T$.

-\begin{thm}[Pallo] For two $n$-leaf binary trees $T$ and $T'$, one has $T\leq T'$ if and only if the bracketing vector of $T$ is component-wise less than or equal to the bracketing vector of $T'$.
-Furthermore, the bracketing vector for the meet of two trees in the Tamari lattice corresponds to the componentwise minimum of the bracketing vectors of the two trees. \end{thm}
+\begin{thm}[{Pallo, \cite[Theorem 2]{pallovectors}}] For two $n$-leaf binary trees $T$ and $T'$, one has $T\leq T'$ if and only if the weight vector of $T$ is component-wise less than or equal to the weight vector of $T'$.
+Furthermore, the bracketing vector for the meet of two trees in the Tamari lattice corresponds to the componentwise minimum of the weight vectors of the two trees. \end{thm}